bjoydeep/acm/Explore.md

 # Explore using ACM Observability

-Using Grafana Explorer with PromQL, Search UI and KUI, ACM allows us to explore and interrogate the data collected from across the fleet of managed clusters.
+Using Grafana Explorer with PromQL, Search UI and Visual Web Terminal, ACM allows us to explore and interrogate the data collected from across the fleet of managed clusters.
 This allows you to inspect the state of he fleet, test your hypothesis as well as problem diagnosis.
 Follow this document to do a dip your feet into this fascinating and empowering world.

 ## Using Search
 Hit the `search icon` on the top right hand corner in ACM UI